nillith/xorshift256/readme.md

 # XorShift256
 A standalone lightweight library provide a seedable random number generator with a period of 2^256 in JavaScript.

+*Read this in other languages: [English](README.md), [简体中文](README.zh-cn.md).*

 ### Usage

     npm install xorshift256

+If used in browsers that don't support es6, transpire is not need but polyfill is required.

 Node.js